 The image of Badrinarayan holds a Shankha (conch) and a Chakra (wheel) in two of its arms in a lifted posture and two arms are rested on its lap in a Yogamudra (Padmasana) posture.
 The sanctum also houses images of the god of wealth—Kubera, Narada, Uddhava, Nar and Narayan.
 There are fifteen more images that are also worshipped around the temple.
 These include that of Lakshmi (the consort of Vishnu), Garuda (the vahana of Narayan), and Navadurga, the manifestation of Durga in nine different forms.
 The Tapt Kund, a group of hot sulfur springs just below the temple, is considered to be medicinal; many pilgrims consider it a requirement to bathe in the springs before visiting the temple.
 The two water ponds in the temple are called Narad Kund and Surya Kund.

 There is no history concerning the temple, however, there’s a mention of the presiding divinity Badrinath in religious text scriptures.
 According to some accounts, the temple was a Buddhist shrine until the eighth century and Adi Shankara regenerates it to a Hindu temple.
-The design of the temple resembling that of a Buddhist vihara (temple) and also the brilliantly painted facade that is atypical of Buddhist temples ends up in the argument.
+The design of the temple resembles that of a Buddhist vihara (temple) and also the brilliantly painted facade that is atypical of Buddhist temples ends up in the argument.
 Other accounts relate that it was originally established as a pilgrimage site by Adi Shankara within the ninth century.
 It is believed that Shankara resided in the place for 6 years from ad 814 to 820.
 He resided six months in Badrinath and the rest of the year in Kedarnath.
 Hindu followers assert that he discovered the image of Badrinath within the Alaknanda stream and enshrined it in a very cave close to the Tapt Kund hot springs.
 A traditional story asserts that Shankara expelled all the Buddhists within the region with the assistance of the Parmar ruler king Kanak Pal.
-I do not know which one is true but these are finding my research.
+I do not know which one is true but these are findings of my research.
 The temple has undergone several major renovations due to its age and damage by an avalanche.
 In the seventeenth century, the temple was expanded by the Kings of Garhwal.
 After vital damage within the nice 1803 Himalayan earthquake, it had been for the most part restored by the King of Jaipur.

 After offering puja we went to a restaurant to have our breakfast.
 In breakfast, we had taken Puri, Sabjee and hot Gulab jamoon.
 Then we went to the last village of India, Mana.
 Mana village is literally the farthest a traveler is allowed to go within the boundaries of India.
 It is a calm and tranquil spot before the onset of Tibet/China.
 Mana is located in Uttarakhand, 3118 meters above the sea level.
 The traces of Hindu mythology, Mahabharata, are visible in Mana.
 It is believed that Pandavas had to pass through this village on their journey to heaven.
 Bheem, the strongest of the five brothers, build a rock bridge in order to cross the Saraswati River.
 Furthermore, a small cave named Vyas Guha is widely believed to be the place where sage Veda Vyasa resided and composed the whole Mahabharata.